 If this option is viable then motion sensor lights are a great security deterrent for when you are not at home.
-The motion sensor floodlights from Future Light are an easy and inexpensive option, for example.
+The motion sensor floodlights are an easy and inexpensive option, for example.

-If some valuable items, like jewellery or electronics, are not coming on holiday with you, then we recommend locking them in a safe while you are away.
+If some valuable items, like jewellery or electronics, are not going on holiday with you, then we recommend locking them in a safe while you are away.

 You may be going on a long road trip with your family.
-If this is the case, imagine what would happen if something went wrong and it was discovered your car was not actually suitable for the road?
+If this is the case, imagine what would happen if something went wrong and it was discovered your car was not roadworthy?
 Take it for an inspection before hitting the road, just to be sure.